 Step 1: Sum All Direct Labor Hours On The Production Run

-Track every hour that workers spend on the specific batch or work order.
-If two assemblers work an eight-hour shift building 500 units of a cold-brew coffee bottler’s flagship product, you have 16 direct labor hours.
+Track every hour workers spent on the specific batch or work order.
+Two assemblers, eight-hour shift, 500 units of a cold-brew coffee bottler’s flagship product.
+That’s 16 direct labor hours.

 Step 2: Multiply By The Fully Burdened Hourly Rate

-Do not use the base wage.
-Use the fully burdened rate that includes taxes, benefits, and insurance.
-If your burdened rate is $28 per hour, those 16 hours cost $448 in direct labor.
+Don’t use the base wage.
+Use the burdened rate that includes taxes, benefits, and insurance.
+If your burdened rate is $28, those 16 hours cost $448 in direct labor.

 Step 3: Divide By Units Produced